A recent comment on one of my classes sparked my interest in dealing with the situation in which ALL of us find ourselves on our mat:

 Cultivate playfulness in your practice!
 Having a sense of playfulness will take the load off the challenge and will pull out the sting if you don't achieve what you want.
 We can learn a lot when we look at kids play: when they fall over doing a cartwheel or other silly things they laugh, get up and try again!
 Practise staying playful in the moment without clinging to a certain outcome can help you to be lighthearted and have a beginner’s mind; a wonderful attitude in yoga and your life!
 Stay lighthearted and you will get more flexible.

 Notice how the mind often likes to judge.
-While you’re practicing a pose the mind likes to ask “Am doing this right?” or “Am I doing this well?”.
+While you’re practising a pose the mind likes to ask “Am doing this right?” or “Am I doing this well?”.
 Are you doing a pose to get somewhere (your hands all the way to your toes, making a certain shape) or are you doing a yoga pose so that it feels good in your body?

 Lately I have become more interested in reducing my physical effort in my yoga practice.